voicebase/voicebase-docs/docs/how-to-guides/v2tov3.md

 ### Custom Vocabulary
-Is now set under ‘vocabularies’ instead of ‘transcripts’,’vocabularies’ and terms now have a key ‘term’ and the value is the custom vocabulary term.
+Custom Vocabulary is now configured under ‘vocabularies’ instead of ‘transcripts’,’vocabularies’ and terms now have a key ‘term’ and the value is the custom vocabulary term.

 v3: